Visit 10 Tokyo neighborhoods and discover special areas of Tokyo city that are must see for tourists. Explore Japan with this Tokyo neighborhood guide

 4. Tsukiji

-There are plans to relocate the market from its current location to Toyosu.
-In fact, the move was supposed to be complete by the time we visited but lucky for us, we got to see the fish market in its original spot.
+The move to Toyosu was supposed to be complete by the time we visited but lucky for us, we got to see the fish market in its original spot.

-In the 'outer market', you can wander a warren of alleyways lined with retail shops and food stalls selling sushi and more.
-Tsukiji is a part of town that's definitely worth a look.
+In the 'outer market' (which still exists today and is open to the public), you can wander a warren of alleyways lined with retail shops and food stalls selling sushi and more.
+Tsukiji is a part of town that's definitely worth a look even though the inner market has moved.

 SIDEWALK SAFARI SPOTLIGHT: Interested in experiencing other Asian cities but not sure where to go?
 I recommend: